kovesdieszter/Share-a-fact---project/README.md

+# Post it here

-# Full stack study project
+### Full - stack study project

-## Goal
+## Goals

-- Create a nice full-stack project using NodeJS & React
+- Creating a nice full-stack project using Supabase & React
+- Using Supabase for the first time
+- Using simple CSS, instead of component library

 ## Tech stack

+- React
+- Supabase
+- CSS
 - HTML
-- CSS
-- React
-- NodeJS
+- Netlify